LethalMaus/WiFiWizard/README.md

 # WiFiWizard

-This demo app showcases how to connect to a WiFi programmatically and appropriate error handling.
+This demo app showcases the following:

+- How to connect to a WiFi programmatically and appropriate error handling
+- How to scan a QR Code using ML Kit
+- How to show adverts using AdMob

 The app is done completely in Jetpack Compose with an example espresso UI test.

 ## Table of Contents